JacobB9990/influncer-detection/README.md

 #### Updates
 - So far I have read 3 influential and fundamental papers on influencer detection.
 It is very neat to see how all of them interact and mingle.
 (07/03/25)
+- Finally added some more papers.
+5 more?.
+(11/11/25)

+*Please note that the reports/code migth not include in-text citations, but the references at the bottom of each report were used to guide the implementation and analysis.*